evalvarez12/Spellchecker/README.md

 Word prediction
 ---------------

-Word prediction is accomplished by using what is called and $n$-gram, basically an statistical analysis to obtain prediction when given a certain $n-1$ things, what’s is the $n$th thing that follows.
-In this case we will use $1$ and $2$ word grams to predict given a certain word or two which one comes next.
+Word prediction is accomplished by using what is called an n-gram, basically an statistical analysis to obtain prediction when given a certain $n-1$ things, what’s is the $n$th thing that follows.
+In this case we will use `1` and `2` word grams to predict given a certain word or two which one comes next.
 To make the prediction system more efficient and less cumbersome, the statistical analysis will be made using Bayesian interference @Baye which is essentially weighting the probability of an event with a specified hypothesis.
-In this case our hypothesis will be that command lines almost always come in the structure of `command options paths`, with certain exemptions (ex. lines using $|$).
+In this case our hypothesis will be that command lines almost always come in the structure of `command options paths`, with certain exemptions (ex. lines using `|`).
 For example if the user inputs the following line:
 `$HOME/dir/ another_dir/`, if we know that `$HOME/dir/` is not a command using our hypothesis we can discard this input as noise and not take it into account in the analysis.
 One challenge that arises from this is